eggressive/aexivscanner/README.md

 3. Rank stocks by discount percentage (undervaluation)
 4. Save results to an Excel file with timestamp

+## Recent Refactoring

+### 1. Ticker Management Refactoring

+The codebase has been refactored to use a single source of truth for ticker symbols:

+- **amsterdam_aex_tickers.csv** is now the primary source of ticker data
+- **tickers.json** serves as a backup when the CSV is unavailable
+- All components now share the same ticker data source

+#### Key Changes

+1. **Improved `aex_tickers.py` module as the central ticker provider**
+   - Updated `load_tickers()` to prioritize loading from CSV file first
+   - Added proper error handling and detailed diagnostics
+   - Implemented CSV file parsing with comment handling
+   - Added backup functionality through JSON file
+   - Created CLI options to check ticker sources and update JSON

+2. **Enhanced ticker management and diagnostics**
+   - Added `check_ticker_source()` to provide detailed information about ticker sources
+   - Improved `update_json_from_csv()` function to maintain backups of ticker data
+   - Added `--investigate` option to help diagnose problematic tickers

+3. **Improved ticker handling**
+   - Removed hardcoded ticker lists in favor of loading from CSV
+   - Relies fully on Euronext as the authoritative source for tickers
+   - Improved validation logic for ticker data
+   - Enhanced error messages to guide users when ticker sources can't be found

+4. **Updated `euronext_tickers.py` to work with new model**
+   - Made it populate the CSV file as the primary source of truth
+   - Added functionality to update the JSON backup file automatically
+   - Improved error handling and user feedback

+5. **Added investigation tools**
+   - Created better diagnostic messages throughout the codebase
+   - Made the investigation tool more comprehensive

+#### Benefits

+1. **Single Source of Truth**: All components now share the same ticker data source
+2. **Better Maintainability**: Easier to update ticker data across the entire system
+3. **Improved Error Handling**: Clear error messages and diagnostics
+4. **Direct Data Source**: Tickers come directly from Euronext, eliminating need for special case handling
+5. **Better Documentation**: CLI options and code comments explain the system design

+#### Management Commands

+- `python aex_tickers.py --check` to verify ticker sources
+- `python aex_tickers.py --update-json` to update JSON from CSV data
+- `python aex_tickers.py --investigate` to diagnose problematic tickers
+- `python euronext_tickers.py` to refresh ticker data from Euronext

+### 2. Script Consolidation

+To reduce redundancy and improve maintainability:

+- Consolidated `validate_ticker.py`, `ticker_validator.py`, and
+  `test_ticker_validation.py` into a single comprehensive validation tool
+- The consolidated script now lives in `test_ticker_validation.py` with enhanced features:
+  - Basic ticker validation (`--all` or specific tickers)
+  - Field completeness checking (`--check-fields`)
+  - Detailed information display (`--verbose`)
+  - Full field listing (`--very-verbose`)
+- Symlinks maintain backward compatibility:
+  - `validate_ticker.py -> test_ticker_validation.py`
+  - `ticker_validator.py -> test_ticker_validation.py`

 ## Fair Value Estimates

 The system supports multiple ways to manage fair value estimates, which are stored in the `FAIR_VALUE_ESTIMATES` dictionary in `aex_scanner.py`.

 ### Fair Value Sources

 Fair values can be obtained from:

-1. **SimplyWall.st**: Manual entry using the helper script
-2. **Analyst Targets**: Automatic update using Yahoo Finance analyst target prices
+1. **Analyst Targets**: Automatic update using Yahoo Finance analyst target prices
-3. **Custom DCF Analysis**: Manual entry based on your own DCF calculations
+2. **Custom DCF Analysis**: Manual entry based on your own DCF calculations
-4. **Built-in DCF Model**: Automatically calculated DCF valuations using the integrated model
+3. **Built-in DCF Model**: Automatically calculated DCF valuations using the integrated model

 ### Using the Built-in DCF Model